sajibsrs/dsa-c/docs/graphs.md

 - **Loop:** A loop, also called a self-loop, is an edge that begins and ends on the same vertex.
 A loop is a cycle that only consists of one edge.

 ## Adjacency Matrix
-The adjacency matrix is a 2D array (matrix) where each cell on index (i,j) stores information about the edge from vertex i to vertex j.
+The adjacency matrix is a 2D array (matrix) where each cell on index *(i, j)* stores information about the edge from vertex i to vertex j.

 **Example 1:** Say, we have a undirected graph, each vertex is labeled A,B,C,D. Where A connecting B,C,D. B connecting C. Since it's undirected and unweighted, we can describe this in matrix like: